President and CEO

-Senior Vice President, IT Executive, Industry and Financial Research
+Senior Vice President, IT Executive, Software, Services and Industry Research

-Ms. Whalen is the architect of IDC’s DecisonScapes, a portfolio of decision making methodologies that enable technology professionals to better design, deploy and optimize their technology initiatives.
-Since introducing the IDC DecisionScape methodology in 2014, IDC has developed over 400 research studies advising technology professionals in the most critical areas of technology.
+Ms. Whalen is responsible for IDC’s technology professional advisory services, overseeing the research, client services, and marketing activities aimed at technology professionals in IT and lines of business.
+Ms. Whalen architected IDC’s DecisonScapes, a portfolio of decision-making methodologies that enable professionals to better plan, deploy and optimize their technology initiatives.
+Since introducing the IDC DecisionScape in 2014, IDC analysts around the world have published more than 600 research studies.

-Ms. Whalen previously was a Vice President with IDC's Services Research Group.
-She initiated IDC's coverage of application service providers (ASPs).
-She also created IDC's first global view of business process outsourcing services and designed the Services Group's global research process that ensures consistency in market taxonomies, research architecture, and forecasting.
+Early in Ms. Whalen’s career at IDC, she initiated IDC's coverage of application service providers (ASPs), created IDC's first global view of business process outsourcing services, and designed the Services Group's global research process to ensure consistency in market taxonomies, research architecture, and forecasting.